Electrical-Age/ElectricalAge/CONTRIBUTING.md

 can download the develop branch and build the mod himself.

 Pull requests are always merged into the **"develop"** branch.
 If you are willing to contribute, make sure sending us pull requests against the develop branch but not the *master* branch.
-Attention, **"develop"** is not the default branch on github, so you need to pull and checkout the development branch before atually starting your development.
+Unlike a lot of projects **"develop"** is the main branch on GitHub, so this is the default if you don't go out of your way to change it.

 ### GIT Flow